adherr/IsItStolen/README.md

 - Better parsing of incoming tweets
 - Handle Twitter exceptions reasonably
-- Persistently keep track of last tweet processed so we can respond to old tweets on startup back to where we left of in case of streaming API problems, Heroku dyno balancing, etc
+- Persistently keep track of last tweet processed so we can respond to old tweets on startup back to where we left off in case of streaming API problems, Heroku dyno balancing, etc
 - Send pictures?
 Only stolen bikes? ???